 |Date||Ticker||Stock||Price paid||Return||S&P 500||Difference|

-Last updated on 7/2/2020.
+Last updated on 9/5/2020.
+The next stock will be added on 9/18/2020.
 The VOO (Vanguard 500 Index Fund) is used to track the performance of the S&P 500 in the above table.
-The Price paid column will be adjusted to account for stock splits if needed.
+The Price Paid column will be adjusted to account for stock splits if needed.

 The above chart will be updated at least twice a month to keep track of the performance of the selected stocks and compare it to the S&P 500’s performance (as measured by the VOO).
 My goal is to add mostly well-known companies to this list but I will occasionally add newer or smaller companies that are not household names (yet).
 I will be following a buy and hold approach.
 The idea is to only sell a stock if there is a good reason to do so.
 As a long-term investor, I am not particularly worried about short-term fluctuation and I understand that it might take a while for these stocks to outperform the S&P (assuming that they ever will).